Dicentra spectabilis

 Name

-Dicentra spectabilis (also called bleeding heart)
+Dicentra spectabilis (also called bleeding heart and Dutchman's trousers)

 Genus